 Epiphyllum laui Kimnach

 Epiphyllum laui is a fast-growing cactus with soft and shiny stems up to 2.8 inches (7 cm) wide.
 They are crenate, with sparse hair-like spines, branching basally or laterally.
-Flowers are funnel-form, up to 6 inches (15 cm) cm long and wide, opening in the evening and remain fully expanded for 2 days.
+The flowers are funnel-form, up to 6 inches (15 cm) long and wide, opening in the evening and remain fully expanded for 2 days.
 The outer petals and yellow and the inner are white.
-The fruits are oblong, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) thick at middle, pink when fully ripe.
+The fruits are oblong, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) thick at middle and pink when fully ripe.

 How to Grow and Care